shenyulu/easyclimate/docs/source/index.rst

 How to cite📣
 -----------

-If you are using xarray and would like to cite it in academic publication, we would certainly appreciate it.
+If you are using **Easy Climate** and would like to cite it in academic publication, we would certainly appreciate it.
 We recommend the following citations.
 We provide a `Zenodo citation and DOI <https://zenodo.org/doi/10.5281/zenodo.10279567>`__ for this purpose:

 An example BibTeX entry: